Maksutov telescope: Maksutov–Newtonians

 Maksutovs optics can be used in Newtonian configurations that have minimal aberration over a wide field of view, with one-fourth the coma of a similar standard Newtonian and one-half the coma of a Schmidt-Newtonian.
 Diffraction can also be minimized by using a high focal ratio with a proportionally small diagonal mirror mounted on the corrector, allowing this design to achieve contrast and image quality approaching that of unobstructed high-end refractors (although with some vignetting when used photographically).
 Like the Maksutov–Cassegrain, the overall diameter of the optical system is limited, due to the mass of the corrector plate.
-Synta Taiwan currently produces a 190 mm version under the Sky-Watcher brand as does Explore Scientific with a 152 mm version designed in collaboration with astronomer David Levy.

 Maksutov cameras

-The Maksutov system can be used in a (rare) type of prime-focus ultra-wide-field astronomical camera design similar to the Schmidt camera.
+The Maksutov system can be used in a prime-focus ultra-wide-field astronomical camera design similar to the Schmidt camera.
 Like the Schmidt camera, the Maksutov camera has a curved focal plane.